 This term is usually used when talking about shorter hairstyles.
 For long hair, this technique is great for creating a little movement in the hair and removing some bulk on the ends of the hair.
 This is done by cutting a small section of hair, usually at the nape of the neck, slightly shorter than the rest of the length.
 The cut takes away the blunt edge and creates a natural soft movement in the ends of the hair.

 Your stylist views texture as movement, the removal of weight, piecey-ness, or thinned out.
 This term is great for people with thick hair looking to add movement to the hair and remove the bulk.

 Shag layers are tons of layers that offer major texture.

 We can add volume anywhere.
 That’s our job.
 Volume doesn’t just refer to the top of your head.

-“To me facial framing is the most important part of a long layered haircut.
+“To me, facial framing is the most important part of a long layered haircut.
 When you look in the mirror all you see is the front of your hair.
-Usually a few layers around the face is all someone needs to feel better about their long lifeless hair.
-Shorter layers around the face, starting as high up as the cheek bones, will add volume and fullness around the face.
+Usually, a few layers around the face are all someone needs to feel better about their long lifeless hair.
+Shorter layers around the face, starting as high up as the cheekbones, will add volume and fullness around the face.
 Layering only the very bottom of your facial framing will make your face appear longer and slim.”
 Richman goes on to explain, “If you only learn one thing from your stylist, learn how to style the front of your hair.
 The slightest bend or wave added to the front of your hair is all you need to turn your undone do into the perfect style.”

-If you’re still feeling unsure, Josh assures us that, “nowadays there are so many resources for specificity in what you want if you really look for it.
+If you’re still feeling unsure, Harry assures us that, “nowadays there are so many resources for specificity in what you want if you really look for it.
 You can find beauty blogs and websites with great tips and tricks, or you can take an educational route and teach yourself some technical terms on many online videos that demonstrate haircuts and styles of your choice.“ Layers are never out of reach!